kevinkoehne/EDBUtil/README.md

 _Commands_:

-    /setDBPath - sets the path for the database.
-    Params:
-        /configPath - path of the configuration for the database engine
-        /newPath    - the new path for the database

     /query - executes a query against the database.
     Params:
       /sql       - sql to execute (use @ to specify a file containing the sql)